antoniogioiacom/wire/README.md

 ### how to install

-wire manages the connection in combination with `iw`, `ifconfig`, `dhclient` and `wpasupplicant` (if you miss them install with `sudo apt-get install iw wpasupplicant`, the rest of required dependencies are included by default in any linux distribution).
+wire manages the connection in combination with `iw`, `ifconfig`, `dhclient` and `wpasupplicant` (if you miss them install with `sudo apt-get install iw wpasupplicant wireless-tools`, the rest of required dependencies are included by default in any linux distribution).

 you -cannot- run wire together with `network manager` or `wicd` or `ConnMan`.